seacevedo/Solana-Pipeline/README.md

 | crypto-reddit   | Block pertaining to the bucket you wish to load the data into |

-8. You can then run the deployment using the command `prefect deployment run run-pipeline/solana-pipeline-deployment --params '{"client_id":<client_id>, "client_secret":<client_secret>, "reddit_username"<reddit_username>, "bucket_dir":"/root/Solana-Pipeline/flows/bucket_data/", "dbt_dir":"/root/Solana-Pipeline/solana_subreddit_dbt/", "subreddit":"solana", "subreddit_cap":50, "partition_num":10, "num_days":1, "gc_project_id":"solana-subreddit-scraper"}' ` as an example.
+8. You can then run the deployment using the command `prefect deployment run run-pipeline/solana-pipeline-deployment --params '{"client_id":<client_id>, "client_secret":<client_secret>, "reddit_username":<reddit_username>, "bucket_name":"solana_reddit", "dbt_dir":"/root/Solana-Pipeline/solana_subreddit_dbt/", "subreddit":"solana", "subreddit_cap":50, "bq_dataset_location":"us-central1", "num_days":1}'` as an example.
 The deployment should be scheduled.
 9. Your newly scheduled deployment can be run when initiating a prefect agent.
 Run the command `prefect agent start -q "default"` to run your deployment.

 ## Next Steps